SUSE/manager-build-profiles/Containers/README.md

 * apache -> https://github.com/SUSE/manager-build-profiles.git#master:Containers/apache

 > apache image templates is based on opensuse base image.

-For changes, please use official [SUSE bugzilla](https://bugzilla.suse.com)
+To report a bug or request a change, please use [Bugzilla](https://bugzilla.suse.com) or open a GitHub issue.